chris56974/dark-session-manager/docs/DESIGN.md

 ## No typescript

-The browser doesn't understand TS, so I would have to re-compile before I saw any of my changes.
+The browser doesn't understand TS, so I would have to re-compile everytime to see any changes.
 Either that, or I would have to use some live reload thing.
 All I really want is intellisense for the chrome APIs and TS can provide that for vanilla JS via `checkJs: true`.